 Previously on the D.C.
 Metro Area Personal Injury Law Blog, we have posted articles related to:

 - Government plans to allow Mexican trucks on U.S. highways

 - Previous challenges to trucker workweek regulations

 - Commercial driver errors linked to poor sleep quality

 - Big rig regulations and commuter safety tips

-If you or a family member believes that you have a case involving a truck accident, please contact us on-line at Regan Zambri & Long or call us at 202-753-4272 for a free consultation.
-If you would like to receive our complimentary electronic newsletter, please click here.
+If you or a family member believes that you have a case involving a truck accident, please contact us online at Regan Zambri & Long or call us at 202-463-3030 for a free consultation.